openhab/openhab-distro/README.md

-_NOTE:_ The official documentation has moved from this repo to [http://docs.openhab.org/](http://docs.openhab.org/)!

 ## Introduction

 The open Home Automation Bus (openHAB) project aims at providing a universal integration platform for all things around home automation.
 It is a pure Java solution, fully based on OSGi.